-Social Security Disability (SSD) - When establishing support when disability benefits are being paid, the spouse and dependent benefit will be taken into account in determining the noncustodial parent's income.
+When establishing support when disability benefits are being paid, the spouse and dependant benefit will be taken into account in determining the noncustodial parent's income.
 For example, the noncustodial parent's benefit amount plus any separate awards made to the disability recipient's spouse and children equals the total income for the noncustodial parent as defined by the Arkansas Supreme Court's guidelines for setting support.